Read The Tsar's Dwarf (Hawthorne Books)

 Famous Half Danes That We Damn Well Refuse to Call American: Viggo Mortensen, Scarlett Johansson

-Famous Dead Danes You Should Mourn Now: Hans Christian Andersen (author), Søren Kierkegaard (philosopher), King Canute (conquered England), Tycho Brahe (conquered the universe), Isak Dinesen (conquered Africa), Karen Blixen (conquered Meryl Streep), Vitus Bering (explorer who had a strait named after him), Niels Bohr (physicist), Hamlet (Shakespeare's boy toy)
+Famous Dead Danes You Absolutely Should Mourn Now: Hans Christian Andersen (author), Søren Kierkegaard (philosopher), King Canute (conquered England), Tycho Brahe (conquered the universe), Isak Dinesen (conquered Africa), Karen Blixen (conquered Meryl Streep), Vitus Bering (explorer who had a strait named after him), Niels Bohr (physicist), Hamlet (Shakespeare's boy toy)

 Biggest Selling Pop Song of All Time: 7 Years by Lukas Graham (Grammy nominated for Record and Song of the Year in 2017 but beaten by a slightly unknown singer named Adele)

-Danish Imperialism: Lego, Maersk, Ecco, Vesta, Bang and Olufsen, Carlsberg, Tuborg,
+Danish Imperialism: Lego, Maersk, Ecco, Vesta, Bang and Olufsen, Carlsberg, Tuborg, (Flying) Tiger.

 Best Danish Word We Like to Shove Down Your Throat: Hygge.
 (Please don't embarrass yourself by trying to pronounce the word.
 We don't want to laugh at you)